aGuyNamedJonas/updraft/tools/cli/README.md

 OPTIONS
   -h, --help         show CLI help
-  --dry-run          Only check for packages to re-publish, do not actually publish to NPM
+  --dry-run          Only check for packages to re-publish, do not actually publish to NPM (default false)

-  --exclude=exclude  Glob pattern specifying which files to exclude from consideration for publish, check, doc (defaults
+  --exclude=exclude  Glob pattern specifying which files to exclude from consideration for publish & docs (default to
-                     to "")
+                     "")

-  --include=include  Glob pattern specifying which files to consider for publish, check, doc (defaults to
+  --include=include  Glob pattern specifying which files to consider for publish & docs (default "./package.json")
-                     "./package.json")

-  --public-access    Run the npm publish with the "--access public" flag
+  --public-access    Run the npm publish with the "--access public" flag (default false)

   --skip-npm-auth    Set this flag to skip NPM authentication (e.g. when using a custom .npmrc or using npm login)
+                     (default false)

-  --verbose          enable verbose output (=debug output)
+  --verbose          Enable verbose output (=debug output)

 DESCRIPTION
   You only need to use this, if you're planning to use updraft to manage your internal CDK component library.
 Check out